Precision and recall: Imbalanced data

+Thus the precision has an explicit dependence on $r$.
+Starting with balanced classes at $r =1$ and gradually decreasing $r$, the corresponding precision will decrease, because the denominator increases.

 Another metric is the predicted positive condition rate (PPCR), which identifies the percentage of the total population that is flagged.
 For example, for a search engine that returns 30 results (retrieved documents) out of 1,000,000 documents, the PPCR is 0.003%.

 According to Saito and Rehmsmeier, precision-recall plots are more informative than ROC plots when evaluating binary classifiers on imbalanced data.
 In such scenarios, ROC plots may be visually deceptive with respect to conclusions about the reliability of classification performance.

 Different from the above approaches, if an imbalance scaling is applied directly by weighting the confusion matrix elements, the standard metrics definitions still apply even in the case of imbalanced datasets.
 The weighting procedure relates the confusion matrix elements to the support set of each considered class.

-Probabilistic interpretation

-One can also interpret precision and recall not as ratios but as estimations of probabilities: